JosephLucas/nixos/README.md

 To use a specific search engine:
  1. select the bar
- 2. tap the keyboard plus a space
+ 2. tap the keyb plus a space
  3. continue with request

 ### spell-checker